rails/weblog/_posts/2014-09-26-Rails-4-2-0-beta2-has-been-released.markdown

 As always, you can browse the Rails source code repository on GitHub to view the [full list of changes](https://github.com/rails/rails/compare/v4.2.0.beta1...v4.2.0.beta2) that were included in this release.

-## Web Console 2.0.0.beta4

-Along with the Rails 4.2.0.beta2 release we also released Web Console 2.0.0.beta4 which includes a security fix.

-If you are already using Web Console in development we recommend you to upgrade to this new version of the gem.

-## Active Job vulnerability

-In this release we also fixed an Active Job bug that allowed String arguments to be deserialized as if they were Global IDs, an object injection security vulnerability.

 ## Acknowledgement